jahbini/html2coffeekup/readme.md

---s=slug             creates output directory for contents --b=breakoutId       break tag with id to separate havalla source --m=matchtext        exact match for text in html -- inserts 'id="b-value' in html tag
+--s=slug             creates output directory for contents --b=breakoutId       break tag with id to separate havalla source --m=matchtext        exact match for text in html -- inserts 'id="b-value' in html tag --selfTest           append code to render the coffeekup template for test
 ```
 --